My name is S. O’Duinn Magee, and I’m a writer.

 So to answer your Frequently Asked Question (not), I get my ideas because I think a lot and I’m not afraid to suggest that we might want to do some serious thinking about the games we play.

-My name is S. O’Duinn Magee, but I’ll love it if you call me Mags and toss me a question about writing.
+My name is S. O’Duinn Magee, but I’ll love it if you call me Mags and contact me with a question about writing.